Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 **Tweaking around your code**

 After solving our error successfully we can make changes to other way whether it is possible or not if it is you are just learned something new.

+# Debug JS Code

+- Error is common in development.
+- We’ll learn how to debug in term of JavaScript code.